Claude Code Plugins

 • Direct user to individual subagent logs (scaffold-torchtune.log, scaffold-inspect.log)

-• Suggest checking experiment_summary.md for completeness
+• Suggest checking experiment_summary.yaml for completeness

 • May need to run subagents individually for debugging